ElisIrons/ElisIrons/README.md

      Hello, my name is Elis! 👋
-     👩‍🎓 Graduate of the Technical Course in IT (EAD) at the Federal Institute of Southern Minas Gerais 👩‍🎓 Graduate of the ElasTech 2024 Bootcamp focused on Java, offered by PagBank in partnership with SoulCode 👩‍🎓 Graduate of the ONE Program by Oracle in partnership with Alura, focused on Java Spring 👩‍💻 Currently studying Systems Analysis and Development (EAD) at Estácio
+     👩‍🎓 Graduate of the Technical Course in IT (EAD) at the IFSul de Minas 👩‍🎓 Graduate of the ElasTech 2024 Bootcamp focused on Java, offered by PagBank in partnership with SoulCode 👩‍🎓 Graduate of the ONE Program by Oracle in partnership with Alura, focused on Java Spring 👩‍💻 Currently studying Systems Analysis and Development (EAD) at Estácio